Tim and Thomas do the same exercise. Tim goes 50 lbs; Thomas goes 45.

 Cross-modality progression becomes real.
 A band session today, a cable session next week, a stack session the week after — different machines, different resistance profiles, the same N·s readout.
 You stop asking “did I work harder than last week” by feel.

-Weekly volume is denominated in your unit, not your spreadsheet’s unit.
+Weekly volume in your unit, not your spreadsheet’s unit.
 “Add a set” or “swap a movement” change the weekly impulse rolled up by muscle group in measurable amounts.
 Your training plan is finally written in a language that survives equipment changes.

 What to track together